Kinetic theory of non-thermal fixed points in a Bose gas: Acknowledgments

 \section{Acknowledgments}

 The authors thank J.~Berges, K.~Boguslavski, S.~Czi\-schek, S.~Diehl, S.~Erne, M.~G\"arttner, M.~Karl, P.~Kunkel, D.~Linnemann, S.~Jochim, J.~Marino, A.N.~Mikheev, P.~Murthy, B.~Nowak, M.~K.~Oberthaler, J.~M.~Pawlowski, M.~Pr\"ufer, C.-M.~Schmied, H.~Strobel, and R.~Walz for discussions and collaboration on the topics described here.
-We thank the anonymous referee for pointing out to us the relation to kinetic time.
 This work was supported by the Development and Promotion of Science and Technology Talents Project (DPST) of the Royal Thai Government, Thailand, the Horizon-2020 framework programme of the European Union (FET-Proactive project AQuS, No. 640800), by Deutsche Forschungsgemeinschaft (SFB 1225 ISOQUANT and Grant No.~GA677/8), by the Helmholtz Association (HA216/EMMI), and by Ruprecht-Karls-Universit\"at Heidelberg (CQD).\\

 \begin{appendix}